Omicron is spreading faster than any other strain, we must not dismiss it as a mild variant: WHO

 Tedros Adhanom Ghebreyesus, the global health agency’s director-general, said at a press briefing on Tuesday that 77 countries have reported Omicron cases so far.
 He expressed concern about Omicron being dismissed as a mild variant.

-“Surely, we have learned by now that we underestimate this virus at our peril,” Adhanom Ghebreyesus said.
+“Surely, we have learned by now that we underestimate this virus at our peril,” Tedros said.

 The World Health Organization’s chief said that even if the Omicron variant causes less severe disease, unprepared health systems could be overwhelmed by “the sheer number of cases”.

-Adhanom Ghebreyesus cautioned countries that vaccines alone will not protect them from the new variant.
+Tedros cautioned countries that vaccines alone will not protect them from the new variant.
 He emphasised that people must continue to wear masks and practice physical distancing.

 “It’s not vaccines instead of masks,” he added.
 “It’s not vaccines instead of distancing.
 It’s not vaccines instead of ventilation or hand hygiene.
 Do it all.
 Do it consistently.
 Do it well.”